AmmarAliShah/Ammar-Says/about.md

 > [Hire Ammar Shah](mailto:syedammarali24@gmail.com) for a development or writing project.

 When he’s not at school, you can find him on his laptop either working, or just catching up with his current favorite show.
-If he's doing none of that, he's probably just trying to be cool on Twitter [@AmmarAliShahK](https://twitter.com/AmmarAliShahK)
+If he's doing none of that, he's probably just trying to be cool on <i class="fa fa-twitter"></i> [@AmmarAliShahK](https://twitter.com/AmmarAliShahK)

-###Technical Skills
+### Technical Skills

 - HTML
 - CSS